nanoframework/nanoframework.github.io/content/architecture/pe-file/Common-PE-Types-and-Enumerations.md

 MethodDefTableIndex              | unsigned 16 bit integer | Index into the method definition table SigTableIndex                    | unsigned 16 bit integer | Index into the signature table (see: [SignatureBlobs](SignatureBlobs.md) for more details)
 GenericParamTableIndex           | unsigned 8 bit integer | Index into the generic params table (OK to use 1 byte index because we won't support more than 255 generic parameters)
-GenericParamConstraintTableIndex | unsigned 8 bit integer | Index into the generic params constraint table  (OK to use 1 byte index because we won't support more than 255 generic parameters)
 MethodSpecTableIndex             | unsigned 16 bit integer | Index into the method specification table

 ## EmptyIndex Constant